 During 2013, the KRG completed the construction of its export pipeline infrastructure, giving it an independent route to export its oil production to world markets.

 In January 2014, the KRG announced that initial quantities of crude oil from the Tawke field had flowed through the pipeline system and arrived into storage at the port of Ceyhan on Turkey’s Mediterranean coast.
-In the first half of 2015 pipeline exports had increased to over 600,000 bopd, ensuring that production from Taq Taq and Tawke is not constrained by pipeline capacity.
+Pipeline exports have increased to over 620,000 bopd.
+Production from Taq Taq and Tawke is not constrained by pipeline capacity.